Corrective Services NSW

 Bookings

-Families and friends can make an online booking for in-person or video visits through JUST Connect.
+Families and friends can make an online booking for in-person visits through JUST Connect.
 You must register with JUST Connect to make a booking by completing the JUST Connect Application Form.

 To find out your VIN, or if this is your first time visiting an inmate, please email macquarieccadmin@justice.nsw.gov.au.

-JUST Connect bookings are open from 12:15 am Monday and closes at 3:00 pm Thursday.
+JUST Connect bookings are open from 12:15am Monday and close 3:00pm Thursday.

 Visit times

-Before travelling to the centre for an in person visit, please call to confirm your visit and visiting time.
+Before travelling to the centre for an in-person visit, please call to confirm your visiting time.

 New COVID-safety measures apply to in-person visits, ensure you know the rules to avoid missing out.